gingerbeardman/openscad-spritesheet/README.md

 ## Notes

-It was made for my game [Daily Driver](https://gingerbeardman.itch.io/daily-driver) so a lot of the values are set to produce tiny, 1-bit, dithered sprites across several different poses, resulting in sprite sheet with 990 frames each for car and shadow totalling 1980 frames per model.
+This workflow was made for my game [Daily Driver](https://gingerbeardman.itch.io/daily-driver) so a lot of the values are set to produce tiny, 1-bit, dithered sprites across several different poses, resulting in sprite sheet with 990 frames each for car and shadow totalling 1980 frames per model.

 ## Optimisations